-I recently saw a woman who had just recently discovered a tick on her chest.
+Over fifteen years ago I saw a woman who had just recently discovered a tick on her chest.
 In the several days after she had removed the tick, she developed a "bull's eye" rash at the bite site—a circular reddened ring with a clear center.
 She lived in a rural area outside of Seattle and came to my office not only because of the rash but because she felt a bit ill.
 Her history and rash was classical for Lyme disease.
-As there is no blood test that can reliably show up a several day old Lyme infection, I made the diagnosis entirely on these clinical grounds and prescribed a month of doxycycline, an antibiotic in the tetracycline family.
-Her rash cleared and she felt herself again, but much more importantly she did not go on to develop Chronic or Disseminated Lyme Disease.
+As there was no reliable blood test at that time that can reliably show up a several day old Lyme infection, I made the diagnosis entirely on these clinical grounds and prescribed a month of doxycycline, an antibiotic in the tetracycline family.
+Her rash cleared and she felt her healthy self again, but much more importantly she did not go on to develop Chronic or Disseminated Lyme Disease.

 I wish the majority of my Lyme patients were as easy to diagnose and treat as this woman.
 Unfortunately, most of these patients show up at my office many months if not several years later and do not remember ever having been bit by tick or ever developing a rash.
-Less than half of those diagnosed with Lyme disease ever remember these telltale signs.
-They do not remember the bite because it was on part of the body they could not easily see (or fell off before discovering it) or it could have been a tick in its nymph form, a baby tick so to speak, hardly the size of the head of a pin and very hard to see, though just as infective as a fully grown tick..
-And many Lyme patients (less than 50%)simply never get the bulls eye rash or even erethema migrans, a spreading uniformly red rash—the other rash characteristic of Lyme.
+Less than half of those diagnosed with Lyme disease can document these telltale signs.
+They do not remember the bite because it was on part of the body they could not easily see (or the tick fell off before discovering it) or it could have been a tick in its nymph form, a baby tick so to speak, hardly the size of the head of a pin and very hard to see.
+And many Lyme patients (less than 50%)simply never get the bulls eye rash or even erethema migrans, a spreading uniformly red rash—another rash characteristic of Lyme.

 However, many of these Lyme patients certainly remember the approximate onset when they began to not feel well, and with my questioning, they can usually trace a pattern of emerging symptoms and gradual health deterioration that lead me to suspect underlying Lyme disease and/or one or more of the associated infections caused by other organisms transmitted through the tick bite along with Lyme—Babesia, Bartonella, Erlichia, Mycoplasma and others.
 Incidentally, Lyme, Bartonella, and Erlichia are bacteria and Babesia (like Malaria) is a parasite.

 How these infections affect our health, the symptoms they cause and the conditions they mimic are both fascinating and frightening.
-I have seen many ill patients over the thirty years I have been in practice—those who came to me long after having been diagnosed with and having suffered from a chronic illness such as Chronic Fatigue Syndrome, Fibromyalgia, Rheumatoid Arthritis, Multiple Sclerosis, Lupus, Sjogren's Syndrome, Undifferentiated Autoimmune syndrome, Vulvadynia, Interstitial Cystitis, Plantar Fasciitis, and many others.
-Many of these patients also turned out to have Lyme disease and one or more of the associated infections.
+I have seen many ill patients over the forty years I have been in practice—those who came to me long after having been diagnosed with and having suffered from a chronic illness such as Chronic Fatigue Syndrome, Fibromyalgia, Rheumatoid Arthritis, Migraine, Multiple Sclerosis, Lupus, Sjogren's Syndrome, Undifferentiated Autoimmune syndrome, Alzheimers or other Dementias, Vulvadynia, Interstitial Cystitis, Plantar Fasciitis, and many others.
+Many of these patients also turned out to have Lyme disease and/or one or more of the associated infections.